 - 2/3 cup all purpose flour

-- 2/3 cup brown sugar don't pack it down
+- 2/3 cup brown sugar, don’t pack it down

-- 5 Tbsp melted butter
+- 5 Tbsp unsalted butter, softened

 Instructions